Solution Sets for Inverse Infinite-Horizon Linear-Quadratic Descriptor Differential Games: Inverse LQDDG

 \subsubsection{Dependence on $\mathrm{rank}(E)$}

-The condition $\mathrm{rank}(E)=r$ gives the dimension of the constraint manifold induced by the transformation \eqref{eq:transformation}, on which the reduced state evolves according to \eqref{eq:reddyn}.
-For inverse LQDGs \cite{Inga2019CSL}, the per-player solution set \eqref{eq:G1set} has lower bound $L-nm_i$.
-For inverse LQDDGs, this lower bound increases as the dimension of the constraint manifold decreases, as shown below.
+\tb{The condition $\mathrm{rank}(E)=r$ determines the dimension of the constraint manifold induced by the transformation~\eqref{eq:transformation}, on which the reduced state evolves according to~\eqref{eq:reddyn}.
+For inverse LQDGs~\cite{Inga2019CSL}, the dimension of the per-player solution set~\eqref{eq:G1set} has lower bound $L-nm_i$.
+For inverse LQDDGs, this lower bound increases as the dimension of the constraint manifold decreases, as shown next. \begin{corollary} Let $\mathrm{rank}(E)=r<n$.
+Then